Vir Heroicus Sublimis

 Paintings of large areas of color, typically with no strong contrasts of tone or obvious focus of attention.

 When he first exhibited this painting, Newman tacked a sign to the wall instructing viewers to move up close to the work.
-His goal was to have viewers engage directly and intimately with it—to bathe in its color and experience the rhythm and contrast of its lines.
+His goal was to have viewers engage directly and intimately with it—to bathe in its color and experience the rhythm and contrast of its zips.